-The DSL/Headteacher will, in the first instance, satisfy him/herself that it is a low-level concern and should not be reclassified as an allegation and dealt with under the appropriate procedure.
+The DSL will discuss all low-level concerns s/he receives with the Head teacher as soon as possible and in any event within 24 hours of becoming aware of it.
+The Head teacher will, in the first instance, satisfy him/herself that it is a low-level concern and should not be reclassified as an allegation and dealt with under the appropriate procedure.
 The circumstances in which a low-level concern might be reclassified as an allegation are where:

-- the threshold is met for an allegation; - there is a pattern of low-level concerns which collectively amount to an allegation; or - there is other information which when taken into account leads to an allegation
+- the threshold is met for an allegation - there is a pattern of low-level concerns which collectively amount to an allegation or - there is other information which when taken into account leads to an allegation